-The fresh and tangy flavor of pressed ginger juice is blended with apple juice to produce a smooth tasting beverage that's very refreshing at any time.
+The fresh and tangy flavor of pressed ginger juice is blended with apple juice to produce a smooth tasting beverage that's very refreshing to drink.

-By experimenting with the old fashioned "Unfermented Ginger Beer Recipe" found on this page, you can produce your own "still" ginger beverages.
+By experimenting with the Homemade Ginger Beer Recipe Without Yeast on this page, you can produce your own unfermented "still" ginger beverages.

-By experimenting with the old fashioned soft drink recipes, you will get to experience the wholesome and delicious soft drink your great-grandparents once enjoyed as children.
+As you experiment with the old fashioned soft drink recipes, you will get to experience the wholesome and delicious soft drink your ancestors once enjoyed as children.
 Once you taste homemade ginger beer, you'll love it.

-It's from these earlier beverages that our modern ginger ales evolved from.
-From the time I was a kid, I've always loved the taste of ginger ale.
-But, when I finally got to taste homemade ginger beer...
+Our modern ginger ales evolved from these earlier carbonated beverages.
+From the time when I was a kid, I have always loved the taste of ginger ale.
+But, once I finally got to taste homemade ginger beer...
 WOW!
 Yes, making it does require some time and effort, but once you try it, you'll love it.